 Get a rough indication of costs at this stage by calling a few clinics direct and make it clear your call is just an initial enquiry, to avoid over-committing to one provider too early.

 Other Ways To Get Help

 Community-Led Support Channels

 Thousands benefit from local community groups every week.
-But for short term help for detox, you'll need professional assistance.
+But starting out - you'll need more specialist help for detox.

-Step 4 - Get Independent Reviews
+Step 4 - Read The Reviews